Recovery from fires

 For example, we are providing supplementary feed for brush-tailed rock-wallabies in Blue Mountains National Park, Jenolan Karst Conservation Reserve, and Oxley Wild Rivers National Park.

 Feral animal control

 We’re set to conduct one of the largest fox baiting programs in the state’s history, targeted trapping and shooting of feral cats and other control measures.
-For example, feral animal control is taking place in early January in burned areas including Gwydir Wetlands Nature Reserve, Mount Kaputar National Park and Oxley Wild Rivers National Park.
+For example, feral animal control began in early January in burned areas including Gwydir Wetlands Nature Reserve, Mount Kaputar National Park and Oxley Wild Rivers National Park, and will continue for many months.
 This targets pigs, deer, goats, foxes and cats, to protect threatened species and refugial areas.